 - To receive updates on issues that require your input or feedback

-- To stay up to date on issues which are important to what you’re doing (I’d recommend being conservative here)
+- To stay up to date on issues that are important to what you’re doing (I’d recommend being conservative here)

 If an issue doesn’t fall into either of those two buckets, there’s a good chance you don’t actually need to receive notifications about it.